agilescientific/welly/docs/index.rst

     | ``welly`` facilitates the loading, processing, and analysis of subsurface wells and well data, such as striplogs, formation tops, well log curves, and synthetic seismograms.

 ``welly`` runs on Python 3.6+ and builds on various other libraries, including `pandas` and `matplotlib`.
 It is licensed under a business-friendly Apache 2.0 license.
-Please consider supporting this open source project!
+Please consider supporting this open project!

 Quick start